-External Resources for Online Students
+External Resources for Online and Working Students

 UW-Parkside is here to support all students in their academic and professional goals.
 Online students are Parkside students.
 Throughout your time as a student, you may need to seek help from others if you encounter a challenge.
 Seeking help is one of the most effective learning strategies you can use to support your success.